AIDASoft/podio/doc/templates.md

 ### `DataType`
 Defined in [`python/generator_utils.py`](/python/generator_utils.py).
-This is essenitally a stripped down version of the `MemberVariable` with the major difference being that the string representation returns the fully qualified type instead.
+This is essentially a stripped down version of the `MemberVariable` with the major difference being that the string representation returns the fully qualified type instead.
 The available fields are

 | field       | description                                                                    |